Vegan Frittata

 Different Toppings: I love topping my frittata with avocado, salsa, or hot sauce.
 For an extra flavor boost, I sometimes add vegan parmesan cheese, sour cream, microgreens, or a drizzle of balsamic.

-Hearty Sides: When I want a filling meal, I pair this with vegan garlic bread, and my comforting crispy breakfast potatoes, so satisfying.
+Hearty Sides: When I want a filling meal, I pair this with vegan garlic bread, and my comforting fried potatoes with onions hash, so satisfying.

 Salad: This frittata is just as good cold as it is warm, and I love serving it with a fresh breakfast fruit salad or my tomato avocado cucumber salad for a light, refreshing balance.